Unlocking the potential of Composable Architecture with content modeling

 User experience design

 We would be remiss if we didn’t mention user experience design as part of your content strategy.
-Customers don’t care about your content modelling strategy, but they do care about how easy your site/app/channel is to use.
+Customers don’t care about your content modeling strategy, but they do care about how easy your site/app/channel is to use.

 A composable approach to UX can significantly increase your business’s ability to support change.
 This concept has been around for a while in UX design, and you’ve probably heard of it with different names.
 Atomic UI is one example of a UX design framework that uses Composable principles.
 It is a standard practice among front-end engineers that break up UIs into small, reusable components to be woven back into various combinations quickly and easily.